Induced subgraphs of induced subgraphs of large chromatic number: Clique number

 We begin by sketching the proof strategy, and then discuss $B_3$-sets in Section~\ref{sec:B3}, before giving the details of the proof in Section~\ref{sec:construction}.

-The constructions in~\cite{BDW22arxiv,CHMS22, KT92} start with the digraphs $(\vv{Z_n})$, and add new edges $\vv{uv}$ (or sometimes $\vv{vu}$ in~\cite{CHMS22}) between vertices $u < v$ whenever $p$ does not divide $d(u,v)$ for some prime $p$.
+The constructions in~\cite{BDW22arxiv,CHMS22, KT92} start with oriented (Zykov) graphs $(\vv{X_n})$ satisfying properties (a) through (d), and add new edges $\vv{uv}$ (or sometimes $\vv{vu}$ in~\cite{CHMS22}) between vertices $u < v$ whenever $p$ does not divide $d(u,v)$ for some prime $p$.
 These papers use arbitrary primes $p$, $p=3$ and $p=2$ respectively.
-Our construction is similar in that, for some prime $p$, we add edges to $\vv{Z_n}$ based on the residues modulo $p$ of the distances between endpoints.
+Our construction is similar in that, for some prime $p$, we add edges to $\vv{X_n}$ based on the residues modulo $p$ of the distances between endpoints.
 However, the set of residues for which we add edges is now more sophisticated.
 Let $\vv{G}$ be the digraph so obtained, and let $G$ be its underlying undirected graph.
-As $Z_n$ is a subgraph of $G$, we know that $\chi(G) \geq n$.
-The extra edges will be added so that the following properties hold: \begin{itemize}[noitemsep] \item $\omega(G) = \omega(F)$, \item $\vv{G}$ is acyclic, and \item if there is a long (depending only on $F$) directed path in $\vv{G}$ all of whose edges correspond to the same distance modulo $p$, then some vertices of this path induce a copy of $F$ in $G$. \end{itemize} The second and third properties are particularly useful in light of the following folklore result, which is a standard tool for bounding chromatic number.
+As $X_n$ is a subgraph of $G$, we know that $\chi(G) \geq n$.
+The extra edges will be added so that the following properties hold: \begin{itemize}[noitemsep] \item $\omega(G) = \omega(F)$, \item $\vv{G}$ is acyclic, and \item if there is a long (depending only on $F$) directed path in $\vv{G}$ all of whose edges correspond to the same distance modulo $p$, then some vertices of this path induce a copy of $F$ in $G$. \end{itemize} The second and third properties are particularly useful in light of Proposition~\ref{prop:boundedpaths}.

-\begin{proposition} Let $\vv{L}$ be an acyclic digraph with no directed path of length $\ell$.
-If $L$ is the underlying undirected graph, then $\chi(L) \leq \ell$. \end{proposition} To see this, simply colour each vertex $v$ in $L$ by the length of the longest directed path in $\vv{L}$ starting at $v$.

 Now taking $G$ as above, suppose that $H$ is an induced subgraph of $G$ which does not contain $F$ as an induced subgraph.
 Let $H_i$ be the subgraph of $H$ which consists of those edges corresponding to distance $i$ modulo $p$.
 By the third bullet point, $H_i$ cannot contain a long directed path.
 Thus, Proposition~\ref{prop:boundedpaths} and the second bullet point imply that $H_i$ has chromatic number bounded in terms of $F$.
 Taking a product colouring (over the possible $i$) will then show that $H$ itself must have chromatic number at most some $c_F$.